DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-3.md

 Suppliers and local authorities should:

 * do research with potential users for the service with a range of accessibility needs
-* make sure people are not excluded from using the system because they lack digital skills or internet access
+* make sure people are not excluded from using the system
 * deliver appropriate training and support where necessary
 * gather evidence of user feedback on the accessibility and inclusivity of systems
 * release updates to continually improve the accessibility of the system

+Local authorities should have an understanding of the access needs of their staff and have mechanisms in place to develop solutions with these users.
+This could be through a reference groups, for example.

 ## Guidance